Synthetify/synthetify-landing/src/blogPosts/mainnet-launch.md

 **Hi everyone!**

-Tomorrow is going to be a big day!
+Today is a big day!
 Synthetify launch into the mainnet!
 Check it out [here](https://app.synthetify.io/staking)!

 What you should know now:
 1. SNY is the only collateral asset in the beginning.
 Keep an eye on it, we are going to add more tokens in the upcoming weeks.